 In the evening the River Walk continues with its busy nightlife, all beautiful with soft lighting and romantic boat rides.
 I still can’t decide if I love the daytime or nighttime best.
 Both are beautiful.

 La Villita is the busy part of the River Walk with all the cafes, but there are more relaxed pathways you can follow and explore.

 The River Walk is the most popular place in Texas to see Christmas lights and it is a fantastic sight, to say the least.
 Usually, the lights are turned on during early November and it stays up until just after New Year.
 But the best of all is that a visit to the river walk and the enjoyment of the lights are all for free.

 More than 100 000 lights adorn the Cypress trees everywhere in the downtown district as well as North of Downtown in the Pearl District.

 Go boat caroling on beautifully decorated boats down the river walk, to celebrate and get in the spirit of Christmas.

 Or just grab a table at a restaurant on the river bank and watch the boats go by.
-It is a fantastic event.
+It fantastic either way.

 Visit the Alamo Compound which is near to the River Walkway.
 This is also the place where Davy Crockett was killed but it is a huge part of Texas’ history.
 For all you need to know about the Alamo and the battle that took place go to: https://thealamo.org/